Nintendo Switch update will help save precious storage space

 Few companies are still capable of surprising fans the way that Nintendo can.
 On Tuesday, the company suddenly announced the oft-rumored OLED-equipped Nintendo Switch without any warning.
 The new model will launch this October for $349, and will also have enhanced sound and a better kickstand.
 This was almost exactly what the rumors had been pointing to, except for the lack of 4K visuals.
-But that’s not all, as Nintendo Switch system update 12.1.0 also dropped.Today's Top Deal AirPods Pro are finally back in stock... at the lowest price since Prime Day!
-List Price:$249.00 Price:$197.00 You Save:$52.00 (21%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission
+But that’s not all, as Nintendo Switch system update 12.1.0 also dropped.Today's Top Deal Get Alexa smart plugs with 11,000+ 5-star reviews for $4.87 each with coupon code 3591TPTU!
+List Price:$29.99 Price:$19.49 You Save:$10.50 (35%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission

 24 hours before revealing the Nintendo Switch (OLED model), Nintendo rolled out a software update.
 Not many of the latest Switch updates have been notable, but this one adds a useful feature.
 Storage space is always at a premium, and so users can now delete old data while new data installs.
 This will be especially useful for patches and updates that are just a few megabytes too large.